 - Organic no-salt-added chicken – getting organic meat without added preservatives is key for reducing the sodium in this recipe.
 Store-bought chicken can contain “hidden sodium” from being injected with a salt solution.
 Buying all natural chicken (preferably one with a nutrition label on it) is key!

 - Unsalted/ No Salt Added Chicken Stock – is a delicious base of this soup.
 I prefer using an unsalted broth to control the amount of salt in this dish.
-You can buy a fantastic container of low or no sodium broth or make your own from scratch!
+You can buy a fantastic container of low or no sodium broth or make low sodium chicken broth from scratch!

 - Lemon Juice